Jason Bateman: Television

 In 2010, Bateman and Arrested Development co-star Will Arnett created "DumbDumb Productions", a production company focusing on digital content.
 Their first video was "Prom Date", the first in a series of "Dirty Shorts" for Orbit.
 In 2012, Bateman returned to his role of Michael Bluth for the revival of Arrested Development along with the rest of the original cast.
 The now-Netflix-sponsored series released season4 on its Instant Watch website on May 26, 2013.
 The series was expected to continue its run as well as a potential feature film.
 For the new fourth season, Bateman was once again nominated for Outstanding Actor in a Comedy Series.
 Netflix confirmed that the entire cast of the show would be returning for a fifth season, which premiered on May 29, 2018 and concluded on March 15, 2019.

-In 2017, Bateman returned to television as both actor and director in the Netflix drama Ozark, in which he plays a financial advisor who must relocate his family to Missouri in order to launder money for a Mexican drug cartel.
+In 2017, Bateman returned to television as both actor and director in the Netflix crime drama Ozark, in which he plays a financial advisor who must relocate his family to Missouri in order to launder money for a Mexican drug cartel.
 Bateman's performance as Marty Byrde has drawn positive comparisons to Bryan Cranston's portrayal of Walter White in AMC's Breaking Bad.
 The series ran for four seasons till 2022, and Bateman directed seven episodes over the course of its run (including the series finale).
 He won a Primetime Emmy Award for Outstanding Directing for a Drama Series in 2019 for his work on the second-season premiere.

 In 2020, Bateman directed, executive produced, and co-starred in the first two episodes of the HBO crime miniseries The Outsider, based on the Stephen King novel of the same name.
 He served as executive producer on several miniseries, including A Teacher (2020), Under the Banner of Heaven (2021), Florida Man and Lessons in Chemistry (both 2023), before returning to directing and acting with Netflix's Black Rabbit (2025), where he starred opposite Jude Law.
+In 2026, he starred in Steven Conrad's black comedy miniseries DTF St. Louis for HBO, alongside David Harbour and Linda Cardellini.